kyonav/prog-academy/little_projects/calc/README.md

 dotnet run --project ???to_do???
 ```

-6. To run the compiled executable, navigate to `./prog-academy/little-projects/calc/bin/release_name/net-9.0/little-projects` and run:
+6. To run the compiled executable, cd into `./prog-academy/little-projects/calc/bin/release_name/net-9.0/little-projects` and run:

 Windows
 ```
 ./little-projects.exe
 ```
+or just run graphically by double clicking it in your file manager.

 Linux
 ```